 Q22.
 What are the certification requirements for CAA?

 Once SBR-self certified, there are no additional certification requirements for CAA.
-The Integrated Product Test (IPT) suite is available to support software developers integrate with SBR and ATO by providing authentication and authorisation scenarios which may be used to test any message implementation.
+The conformance test suite is available to support DSPs integrate with SBR and the ATO by providing authentication and authorisation scenarios which may be used to test any message implementation.
 The Integrated Product test (IPT) suite provides CAA specific scenarios for DSPs wishing to test their implementation.
 As a Registered software developer you will have access to the IPT.

-Once software developers intending to use CAA have completed these scenarios they can then complete the CAA declaration form to declare that they have met the CAA requirements and be granted Online Software Provider access in Access Manager
+Once DSPs intending to use CAA have completed these scenarios they can then complete the CAA request in Online services for DSPs to declare that they have met the CAA requirements and be granted Hosted SBR Software Provider access in Access Manager.

 Q23.
 Is there any testing and development documentation for CAA?

 Yes.
 The Integrated product test (IPT) provides general authentication and authorisation scenarios including clients IDs that can be used to test with any message implementation.